We partner with the top coach & train carriers to bring you the best deals.

 What is the price of a train ticket from Amsterdam to Berlin?

-In the last month, £47.50 was the average price of a train ticket from Amsterdam, NL to Berlin, DE.
-You can expect to find tickets at that price or lower if you book your trip at least 29 days in advance.
-Otherwise, expect to pay around £57.21 more than that for a same-day booking.
+In the last month, £38.55 was the average price of a train ticket from Amsterdam, NL to Berlin, DE.
+This is a great price, especially considering the length of the route.
+You can expect to find tickets at that price or lower if you book your trip at least 25 days in advance.
+Otherwise, expect to pay around £62.18 more than that for a same-day booking.

 Monthly average prices